SStranks/MyFirstRepository/FrontEndMentor/33_project_feedback_app/README.md

 # Frontend Mentor - Product Feedback App

-This is my solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
+This is my solution for the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).

 ## Table of contents